Italian biscotti recipe

 - Two Tbsp orange zest

-How do you make Italian biscotti recipe by James martin
+How do you make Italian biscotti recipe

 - Preheat the oven to 350°F. Mix the flour, baking powder, salt, and sugar.
 Set aside.
 Use an electric mixer to beat the butter, sugar, and eggs together until they are light and fluffy.
 Then add the eggs one by one.
 Next, add the almond and vanilla extracts.